IBM/transition-amr-parser/run/lsf/README.md

 ## Training a full model

-This code is intended to train models from scratch on the CCC cluster but can be repurposed for other task managers e.e. slurm.
+This code is intended to train models from scratch on the CCC cluster but can be repurposed for other task managers e.g. slurm.
 You can do a mini run to check how this all works under

     bash tests/minimal_test_lsf.sh

-First of all make sure you have installed according to README.mb.
+First of all make sure you have installed according to README.md.
 Be sure to activate your environment in `set_environment.sh` since this is called by the different scripts